Cascading/pattern/README.md

     saveXML(pmml(fit), file="sample.rf.xml")

-Then to use the PMML file in your Java code, referenced as a command line argument called `pmmlPath`:
+Then use the PMML file in your Cascading app, such as the following example where it is referenced as a command line argument called `pmmlPath`:

-    // define a "Classifier" model from PMML to evaluate the orders Classifier model = ClassifierFactory.getClassifier( pmmlPath );
+    // define a "Classifier" model from PMML to evaluate the orders Classifier classifier = new Classifier( pmmlPath );
-    ClassifierFunction classFunc = new ClassifierFunction( new Fields( "score" ), model );
+    ClassifierFunction classFunc = new ClassifierFunction( new Fields( "score" ), classifier );
-    Pipe classifyPipe = new Each( new Pipe( "classify" ), model.getFields(), classFunc, Fields.ALL );
+    Pipe classifyPipe = new Each( new Pipe( "classify" ), classifier.getFields(), classFunc, Fields.ALL );

 Now when you run that Cascading app, provide a reference to `sample.rf.xml` for the `pmmlPath` argument.